tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 RFC Editor: remove the CHANGE NOTE above and this note

-bandwidth-scientific-notation:

-> This data type represents the bandwidth, in bit-per-second, using the scientific notation (e.g., 10e3).

 lsp-provisioning-error-reason:

 > A base YANG identity for reporting LSP provisioning error reasons.
 No standard LPS provisioning error reasons are defined in this document.